Mental health is an epidemic that is affecting one in four people around the world.

 You are not alone.
 There is help and there is hope.

 Channel 9 is committed to breaking down the stigma surrounding mental health and offering real solutions.
+See resources available in a county near you:

 - Alexander County